-- A. Applicant ORI number The ORI number is assigned by the FBI and is your agency's unique identifier.
+Applicant ORI number.
+The ORI number is assigned by the FBI and is your agency's unique identifier.
 The COPS Office uses the first seven characters of this number.
 The first two letters are your state abbreviation, the next three numbers are your county's code, and the next two numbers identify your jurisdiction within your county.
-If you do not currently have an ORI number, the COPS Office will assign one to your agency for the purpose of tracking your grant.
-ORI numbers assigned to agencies by the COPS Office may end in "ZZ." - B. Applicant Data Universal Numeric System (DUNS) number The Federal Government requires that all applicants for federal awards and cooperative agreements, with the exception of individuals other than sole proprietors, have a Data Universal Numbering System (DUNS) number prior to application submission.
-A DUNS number is a unique nine- or thirteen-digit sequence recognized as the standard identifier for entities receiving federal funds, and provides consistent name and address data for electronic grant application systems.
+If you do not currently have an ORI number, the COPS Office will assign one to your agency for the purpose of tracking your award.
+ORI numbers assigned to agencies by the COPS Office may end in "ZZ."

+Applicant Data Universal Numeric System (DUNS) number.
+The Federal Government requires that all applicants for federal awards and cooperative agreements, with the exception of individuals other than sole proprietors, have a Data Universal Numbering System (DUNS) number prior to application submission.
+A DUNS number is a unique nine- or thirteen-digit sequence recognized as the standard identifier for entities receiving federal funds, and provides consistent name and address data for electronic award application systems.
 A DUNS number may be obtained by telephone at 866-705-7511 or via the Internet at fedgov.dnb.com/webform.
-For more information about how to obtain a DUNS number, please refer to the "How to Apply" section of this application guide. - C. System for Award Management (SAM) The System for Award Management (SAM) database is the repository for standard information about federal financial assistance applicants, recipients, and subrecipients.
+For more information about how to obtain a DUNS number, please refer to the "How to Apply" section of this application guide.
+If your registered name in DUNS is different from your legal name, please enter the registered name.

+System for Award Management (SAM).
+The System for Award Management (SAM) database is the repository for standard information about federal financial assistance applicants, recipients, and subrecipients.
 The Federal Government requires that all applicants of federal award funds and cooperative agreements-with the exception of individuals other than sole proprietors-be registered in the database prior to application submission.
 Please contact the SAM Service Desk at 866-606-8220 or view or update your registration information at www.sam.gov.
-If your SAM registration is set to expire prior to September 30, 2016, please renew your SAM registration prior to completing this application.
+If your SAM registration is set to expire prior to September 30, 2020, please renew your SAM registration prior to completing this application.
 All applicants are required to maintain current registrations in the SAM database.
 Please note that applicants must update or renew their SAM at least once per year to maintain an active status.
-For more information about how to register with SAM, please refer to the "How to Apply" section of this application guide. - D. Geographic Names Information System (GNIS) ID The Geographic Names Information System (GNIS) identification number is a unique ID assigned to all geographic entities by the U.S. Geological Survey.
-To look up your GNIS Feature ID, please go to geonames.usgs.gov/domestic/index.html.
-For more information about how to obtain a GNIS number, please refer to the "How to Apply" section of this application guide.
+For more information about how to register with SAM, please refer to the "How to Apply" section of this application guide.